k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ### 2. Removing a DB object from the Main Window
 Either click the **DB object** and press **Delete** on your keyboard or right click the **DB object** > **Remove**.
-Note that the removal of a DB object automatically updates the SQL Query in the **Query Builder** window.
+Note that the removal of a DB object automatically updates the SQL query in the **Query Builder** window.

 ### 3. Selecting the Columns in a DB Object
 To select columns from a DB object, do either: